BugvCtf Writeup

 FORMAT STRING VULNERABILITY

-Looking at the home directory we can see binary named malicious.
-It was given setuid permission.
-So it makes sense to look at it.
-I was really excited and i thought we might have to reverse malware.
-So lets grab the binary and check it on ghidra.
 Not a big fan of Ghidra.
 Sometimes looking at disassembly is easier than looking at decompiled code generated from ghidra.
 I personally love IDA decompiler.
 Sadly no enough money to buy IDA Pro(I mean it costs $1000.
 Piracy rocks though 😎).

 Binary is fairly simple and doesn’t provide to much of functionality.
 However one thing drew my attention.
 Direct user input was being passed to printf and we know it results in format string vulnerability(No format string specifier was specified).

-Moreover there was another function named binshell which was never invoked and it would spawn a shell.
+which was never invoked and it would spawn a shell.

 so our goal is to somehow call the binshell function and get the shell.
 Before starting the exploitation process lets check what are the protection mechanism in the binary.
-Our friendly checksec tool allows us to do so.
-(I need to add checksec to my path)
+Our friendly checksec

 Since we have no PIE and Partial RERLO is enabled, our exploitation becomes easy.
 Because PIE is disabled all the functions in binary will have the same address.
 Partial RERLO puts the GOT entries before local variables and we can’t overflow it.
 However in our case we have format string vulnerability which allows us to create strong primitives.
-Arbitrary read and Arbitrary Write.
-So our exploitation plan is to overwrite any of the GOT entry with the address of binshell.
+Arbitrary read

-I am going to overwrite the exit GOT entry in my exploit.
+I am going to overwrite the exit

-We can write value on stack using %n format specifier.
+format specifier.
 However i am not going to do it manually.
 Let the pwntools handle it properly.

 Before moving further let’s calculate the offset.

-lets throw bunch of %p.
+lets throw bunch of %p

 if we observer output carefully , we can see our input being reflected at position 4.
 So our offset is going to be 4.